About Chaddi Buddies

 About the Author

 A veteran journalist with more than 30 years’ experience in the field, Oswald Pereira has worked for leading newspapers and magazines like the Times of India, Financial Express, Outlook and Times of Oman, in Mumbai, New Delhi and Muscat.
 Oswald was also editor of niche publications on infrastructure and defence.
 Oswald, who has taught journalism at The Times School of Journalism, is an editor and an English language trainer.
 Oswald’s debut novel was the widely-acclaimed, best-selling crime thriller, The Newsroom Mafia, published by Grey Oak Westland in December 2011.
-His second novel, Revenge of the Naked Princess, was released in Mumbai on 19 December 2012 by Jufic Books, an imprint of Leadstart Publishing.
+His second novel, Revenge of the Naked Princess, published in December 2012 by Jufic Books, an imprint of Leadstart Publishing, received great critical acclaim.
+His third novel, Chaddi Buddies, was published in December 2015 by Srishti Publishers & Distributors.
 He was born in Thane, Maharashtra, and studied at St Xavier’s College, Mumbai.
 He now lives with his wife and son in Noida.

 Revenge of the Naked Princess launch at Crossword, Juhu, Mumbai, on 19 Dec 2012